momoiorg-repository/pytwb_demo/README.md

 input “export DISPLAY= xxx.xxx.xxx.xxx:0.0” from the Terminal section of VSCode window.
 Install VSCode "Python in Dev Container" plugin.
 Select “main.py” and press F5.
 The “> “ prompt will be displayed in the Terminal section.
 This implies that the pytwb command session has been started successfully.
+By inputting “create pytwb_demo” command, The “pytwb_demo” package will be created.

 Execute the following
 \> run sim

 The simulation will now begin.
+(Sometimes only the first trial fails because of the value of environment variable 'DISPLAY'.
+Please set DISPLAY to the correct value again by using Terminal.)

 [video demo](https://momoi.org/wp-content/uploads/2023/06/demo.mp4)